USDC vs USDT for Business Treasury: A Corporate Decision Framework

 This is the dimension where USDC and USDT diverge most sharply, and it's the one that matters most for corporate treasury use cases.

 Circle publishes monthly reserve attestation reports, prepared by Grant Thornton and subsequently Deloitte, confirming that USDC in circulation is backed 1:1 by cash and short-duration US Treasury securities.
-The reserve portfolio is held at regulated US financial institutions (including BlackRock’s USD Institutional Digital Liquidity Fund for the Treasury component).
+The reserve portfolio is held at regulated US financial institutions (including BlackRock's USD Institutional Digital Liquidity Fund for the Treasury component).
 The attestation methodology, reserve composition breakdown, and custodian list are all publicly disclosed.
 For a corporate treasury team running a standard counterparty risk assessment, this is auditable information that fits within existing due diligence frameworks.
+Settlement finality and FX markup are among the key variables to assess when comparing stablecoin rails to traditional payment options.

 Tether's disclosure posture has improved from its nadir — the company now publishes quarterly attestations from BDO Italia and has significantly reduced its commercial paper exposure since 2022 — but the transparency gap remains real.
 Tether's reserve composition includes secured loans to third parties (the exact counterparties are not disclosed), "other investments" that aren't fully itemized, and Bitcoin holdings.
 The company has never completed a full GAAP audit from a Big Four firm.
 For a risk-conscious corporate treasurer, this requires pricing in an opacity discount.